jitsi/jitsi-videobridge/doc/simulcast.md

 </pre>

-With this signaling, every participant in the conference **and** the focus knows about the simulcast groups of every other participant.
+With this signaling, every participant in the conference **and** the focus know about the simulcast groups of every other participant.

 COLIBRI signaling
 -----------------